CEDL2017/homework1/results/index.md

 ### vgg-16:
 	streaming accuracy: 45%

-Obiviously the result wasn't proper tuned, but the way may work if properly revised or implenmented on other datasets.
+Obiviously the model wasn't proper tuned, but the way may work if properly revised or implenmented on other datasets.

 ### Reference:
 - Thesis:<br />